 My standard list of recommended wireless providers includes carriers that have low-priority data access when networks are congested.
 While congestion is generally rare, some people may encounter it regularly or find it especially frustrating.
-On this page, I list services I recommend that I expect to have higher prioritization during periods of congestion.
-Carriers on this page also tend to offer more perks like device discounts and domestic roaming capabilities.
+On this page, I list recommended services that I expect to have higher prioritization during periods of congestion.

 Verizon’s postpaid plans are the cream-of-the-crop when it comes to wireless service.
-These plans typically give subscribers high priority on the nation’s most extensive network along with access to service from Verizon’s domestic roaming partners.
+While the plans tend to be expensive, subscribers generally have high priority access to the nation’s most extensive network along with access to service from Verizon’s domestic roaming partners.

 Note: Verizon’s postpaid unlimited plans generally have a threshold level of data use each month.
 After the threshold is reached, data access may be deprioritized.
-With Verizon’s Start Unlimited plan, there is no threshold—data access has reduced priority from the start.
+With Verizon’s Start Unlimited plan, there is no threshold—data access always has reduced priority.

 T-Mobile’s prepaid plans are well-priced.
 As of September 2019, a single line with the Simply Prepaid plan is $40 per month and includes unlimited talk, unlimited texting, and up to 10GB of data.
 An unlimited data plan is available for $50 per month.
 Both plans become cheaper when additional lines are added in a family plan.
 Note that hotspot/tethering use and use on the unlimited plan beyond 50GB per month may have lower priority than regular, on-device use.

 Google Fi is well-priced for subscribers that don’t use much data, but the pricing is less competitive for moderate and heavy data use.